Alexpeain/myanmar-bookreviews/README.md

 ### Purpose of the project

-- Learn By Building Focus on Backend Development
+- Learn By Building Focus on Backend S
 - For passion as an avid reader who does't have time and want to save time

 ### Set up the installations